newscred/webhook-broker/docs/tech-specs/basic-spec.md

 ### Configuration Management Friendly

 In order for making configuration management easy, we will allow Producer, Channel and Consumer to also be created directly through Configuration.
-Since the IDs will be known and the URIs for the resources predicted, they can be hooked up to any service discovery backend to fetch the `Token` values in runtime.
+Since the IDs will be known and the URIs for the resources predicted, they can be hooked up to any service discovery backend to fetch the `Token` values in runtime or `Token` can be provided when creating them.
+In addition, it will be possible to configure the `User Agent` string and Token header name for Consumers generally.

 ### Caching of key objects